cyberjack256/windows-bsod-recovery/README.md

 - The script adds unique timestamps to each file name to ensure uniqueness.
 - Running `TriggerBSOD.ps1` requires a system reboot for the changes to take effect.

-For further assistance, please contact your support team.
+For further assistance with the outage visit [CrowdStrike](https://www.crowdstrike.com).